SuperSupermoon/KoSAIM2022/README.md

 - How to use time?
   - Timestamps are continuous values.
 How would you use them when using RNN?

-- What if two events happen at the same time?
-  - There can be two measurements at the same CHARTTIME.
-Then how would you treat them when you create a sequence input?

 - Unknown feature values
   - For example, if your training data does not include some ITEMID A, but your test data does, then how are you going to handle that?